AckerlyXu/heima/articles/sql-database/sql-database-export-powershell.md

 ---
-title: PowerShell: Export an Azure SQL database to a BACPAC file | Azure
+title: 'PowerShell: Export an Azure SQL database to a BACPAC file | Azure'
 description: Export an Azure SQL database to a BACPAC file by using PowerShell
 services: sql-database
 documentationcenter: ''